chryswoods/siremol.org/tutorials/somd/Binding_free_energy/FESetup.md

 box.type = rectangular

 ```

-The file is again run as before:
+FESetup is run a again as before:
 ```
 FESetup morph.in
 ```